-Kate’s third book I Told You So is a hilarious, bittersweet, politically acute survival guide.
+Kate's third book I Told You So is a hilarious, bittersweet, politically acute survival guide.
 It is also available as an audiobook.
 Her second book, What The L? is a laugh-out-loud collection of dangerous humor from one of the all-time-favorite lesbian comics living under one of the all-time-worst presidents.
 In 2005 it was nominated in the humor category for the prestigious 2005 Lambda Literary Award, considered to be the highest accolade for a book from the LGBT community.
-Her first book, Don’t Get Me Started, was published by Ballantine in 1998.
-The audio companion was named one of 1998’s Best Audiobooks by Publishers Weekly.
-Both Don’t Get Me Started and What The L? are available as e-books.
-Kate’s work is also included in the following books: The L Life, It Gets Better: Coming Out, Overcoming Bullying, and Creating a Life Worth Living, Aging: An Apprenticeship and Pride and Joy.
+Her first book, Don't Get Me Started, was published by Ballantine in 1998.
+The audio companion was named one of 1998's Best Audiobooks by Publishers Weekly.
+Both Don't Get Me Started and What The L? are available as e-books.
+Kate's work is also included in the following books: The L Life, It Gets Better: Coming Out, Overcoming Bullying, and Creating a Life Worth Living, Aging: An Apprenticeship and Pride and Joy.

-Kate also blogs for Huffington Post, dot429, The Progressive, The San Francisco Bay Times, Bilerico and Olivia Connect.
-She has written for The New York Times, Women’s Review Of Books, and The Advocate among other publications.
-Kate served as a writer on The Rosie O’Donnell Show during its rollout period in 1996.
+Kate also blogs for Huffington Post, Washington Blade and The Progressive She has written for The New York Times, Women's Review Of Books, and The Advocate among other publications.
+Kate served as a writer on The Rosie O'Donnell Show during its rollout period in 1996.

 TELEVISION AND STAGE